teymurgahramanov/from-node-exporter/README.md

 While there are other tools like the Blackbox Exporter, the From-node Exporter focuses specifically on simplicity and efficiency for Kubernetes node-level probing.
 It's designed to serve a specific use case - ensuring all required endpoints are accessible from every node of your cluster.

+### Use case
 Consider a scenario where your pods were evicted due to a node failure.
 The pods were then moved to new nodes that were recently added to the cluster.
 However, this resulted in errors and service unavailability due to a lack of access to essential external endpoints.
 Later, it was discovered that the security department failed to apply access rules to the new cluster nodes.

-This is just one example of how node-level probes can help you identify potential issues before they become major problems.
+And this is just one example of how node-level probes can help you identify potential issues before they become major problems.

 ## Current state